nickyi1990/Kaggle_Buddy/README.md

 # Kaggle_Buddy
 useful functions I often used in kaggle competition Welcome any suggestion, and contribution ^-^
+I may have some update to this repo every after one of my Kaggle competition finished!